Joe Osborn

-Joe Osborn (August 28, 1937 - December 14, 2018) was an American bass guitar player known for his work as a session musician in Los Angeles with the Wrecking Crew, and in Nashville with the A-Team of studio musicians.
-He is one of the most recorded bassists of all time.
+Joseph Osborn (August 28, 1937 - December 14, 2018) was an American bass guitar player known for his work as a session musician in Los Angeles with the Wrecking Crew and in Nashville with the A-Team of studio musicians from the 1960s through the 1980s, playing on thousands of recordings (and hundreds of hit records) to become one of the most recorded bassists of all time.

 Early life

 Osborn was born in Mound, Madison Parish, Louisiana, and raised in Shreveport.
 He was one of two children born to Imogene Mayberry; his father lived in Texas.
 His grandmother, Viola Montalbo, played guitar, as did his three maternal uncles.
 They taught him to play to the point where, by age 12, he was playing weekly in church—Osborn said that that was where he "really learned to play guitar".

 By the time he was nearing high school graduation, he was playing with bands in local bars.
 That included the band of Dale Hawkins, which Osborn joined with his friend and former schoolmate James Burton.
-After they recorded the Hawkins album ‘’Oh!
-Suzy Q’’ in early 1957, which included the hit “Susie Q”, Burton told Osborn and Hawkins’ guitarist Roy Buchanan that country singer Bob Luman was looking for guitar players—Luman had secured a 12-month run at the Las Vegas Showboat Hotel.
+After they recorded the Hawkins album Oh!
+Suzy Q in early 1957, which included the hit "Susie Q", Burton told Osborn and Hawkins' guitarist Roy Buchanan that country singer Bob Luman was looking for guitar players—Luman had secured a 12-month run at the Las Vegas Showboat Hotel.
 When Osborn and Buchanan arrived in Las Vegas, they found that Luman needed one guitar player and a bass player.
 Despite having no experience with the bass guitar, Osborn was elected to be the bass player.
-He recalled: “So I went and bought a Precision bass and the next night I was a bass player.
-No one told me I wasn’t supposed to play with a pick, and I liked the sound, so I kept the pick."
+He recalled: "So I went and bought a Precision bass and the next night I was a bass player.
+No one told me I wasn't supposed to play with a pick, and I liked the sound, so I kept the pick."
 One day, Osborn turned up the amplifier to better hear the bass notes and someone told him he couldn't do that—that "the bass should be felt and not heard".
 Osborn replied "Well, I guess you're going to get both."

 After a year with Luman, Buchanan and Osborn accepted a job at a bar in Calumet City, Illinois.
-“What a nightmare,” Osborn recalled.
-“Eight sets a night, seven days a week, started at eight o’clock, didn’t get off until four in the morning.
+"What a nightmare", Osborn recalled.
+"Eight sets a night, seven days a week, started at eight o'clock, didn't get off until four in the morning.
 But I was learning how to play the bass and I was getting chops.
 I could play anything.
-I had iron fingers.”
+I had iron fingers."